Table of Contents

 • --nproc_per_node: Specifies the number of GPUs to use per node.

-This way is the old way to launch multi-GPU training.
+This way is the old way, but still used, to launch multi-GPU training.
 The new way is to use torchrun:

 Using torchrun